RibhavOjha/final_year_project/README.md

   `envs`: folder contains the environment with obstacles.

 ### Steps to run the code
-1. Make a python environment using `python -m venv /path/to/new/virtual/environment`
+1. Make a python environment using `python -m venv /path/to/new/virtual/environment`.
+2. Install `requirements.txt` from this repository.
-1. Install the dependencies using `pip install -r requirements.txt`
+3. Install the dependencies using `pip install -r requirements.txt`
-2. Download the submitted code.
+4. Download the submitted code.
-3. Go in the `Reinforcement Learning` folder.
+5. Go in the `Reinforcement Learning` folder.
-4. To train the model, run `python train.py`.
+6. To train the model, run `python train.py`.
-5. To simulate the model, run `python eval.py`.
+7. To simulate the model, run `python eval.py`.
-6. To generate graphs from the simulation, run `python graph.py`.
+8. To generate graphs from the simulation, run `python graph.py`.
-7. All the environments are present in the `envs` folder.
+9. All the environments are present in the `envs` folder.

 ## PID Control
 Implemented in Matlab.